spitbol/spitbol-docs/minimal.md

 *   1.5  ESW      end of branch switch table

 BSW IFF,ESW provide a capability for a switched branch similar to a fortran computed goto.
-The _val_ on the BSW instruction is the maximum number of branches. the value in x ranges from zero up to but not including this maximum. each IFF provides a branch.
+The _val_ on the BSW instruction is the maximum number of branches.
+The value in x ranges from zero up to but not including this maximum.  each IFF provides a branch.

-_val_ must be less than
-that given on the bsw and control goes to _plbl_ if the value in x matches.
+_val_ must be less than that given on the bsw and control goes to _plbl_ if the value in x matches.
 If the value in x does not correspond to any of the IFF entries, then control passes to the _plbl_ on the BSW.

 The  _plbl_ operand may be omitted if there are no values missing from the list.

 IFF and ESW may only be used in this contextxt.
 Execution of BSW may destroy the contents of _x_.

 The IFF entries may be in any order and since a translator may thus need to store and sort them, the comment field is restricted in length (sec 11).

 *   1.6  ENT  _val_ define program entry point

 The symbol appearing in the label field is defined to be a program entry point which can subsequently be used in conjunction with the BRI instruction, which provides the only means of entering the code.
 It is illegal to fall into code identified by an entry point. the entry symbol is assigned an address which need not be a multiple of CFP$B but which must be in the range 0 le CFP$L and the address must not lie within the address range of the allocated data area.
 Furthermore, addresses of successive entry points must be assigned in some ascending sequence so that the address comparison instructions can be used to test the order in which two entry points occur.
 The symbol _val_ gives an identifying value to the entry point which can be accessed with the LEI instruction.

-Note - subject to the restriction below, _val_ may be omitted if no such identification is needed i.e.
-If no LEI references
-the entry point.
+Note - subject to the restriction below, _val_ may be omitted if no such identification is needed i.e.  If no LEI references the entry point.
 For this case, a translation optimisation is possible in which no memory need be reserved for a null identification which is never to be referenced, but only provided this is done so as not to interfere with the strictly ascending sequence of entry point addresses.
 To simplify this optimisation for all implementors, the following restriction is observed

 <blockquote>
                  _val_ may only be omitted if the entry point is separated from a following entry point by a non-null MINIMAL code sequence.
 </blockquote>

 Entry point addresses are accessible only by use of literals (=_elbl_, section 7) or DAC constants (section 8-11.1).

 *   1.7  BRI   _opn_      branch indirect

 _opn_ contains the address of a program entry point (see ent).  control is passed to the executable code starting at the entry point address.  _opn_ is left unchanged.

 *   1.8  LEI  _x_         load entry point identification

 X contains the address of an entry point for which an identifying value was given on the the ENT line.
 LEI replaces the contents of _x_ by this value.

 *   1.9  JSR  _pnam_      call procedure _pnam_